 Revd Dr Susanna Snyder

-Susie is Director of the Part-Time Pathway and teaches Christian Ethics, Practical Theology, and Social Justice and Community Engagement.
+Susie is Academic Dean and teaches Christian Ethics, Practical Theology, and Social Justice and Community Engagement.

 She holds degrees from the Universities of Cambridge (MA) and Birmingham (BATS, PhD), and trained for ordination at the Queen’s Foundation, Birmingham.
 Following a curacy in two diverse, multi-ethnic parishes in north-east London, she moved to the US where she taught at Emory University, Episcopal Divinity School and the University of Texas at Austin.
 Before arriving at Cuddesdon in 2018, she was Assistant Director of Catherine of Siena College at the University of Roehampton.
 She is an associate member of the Faculty of Theology and Religion and an Associate of the Centre for Theology and Modern European Thought at the University of Oxford.